JustAnyones/Plugin-creator-website/docs/docs/_documentation.md

 This contains the general guidelines for writing documentation pages.

 Documentation pages should use indentation with 4 spaces.
+JSON content should be indented with 2 spaces, including a whitespace between `key: value` pairs.

 The style of writing should be such: